cao-jacky/personal_portfolio/docs/about-me/research/professional_activities.md

 # Professional activities

-As a researcher, I have volunteered and taken part in different professional activities related to the organisation of conferences.
+As a researcher, I volunteered and took part in different professional activities related to the organisation of conferences.

 | Conference | Role |
 |---|---|